TatuE/Trust_to_Blockchain/h5_HelSec.md

 #### Own opinion

 As I stated before, this presentation was my favorite of the three.
 I have some background with IoT and there have been occasions were I have had to do a bit of blackbox testing to find out how a specific devices works, so it can be monitored or controlled remotely and it was a pleasure watch Heikki's presentation.

+Again in hindsight, my question would have been how are the test results and RED / CRA violations handled with the suppliers and manufacturers?

 ### Heikki's presentation photo gallery